-Monday, the 11th, we honor the first apparition of the Immaculate Conception to Bernadette of Lourdes.
-I may not be able to post again for a while so offer today the following narrative of a remarkable cure at the Shrine of Our Lady of Lourdes; it’s a favorite of our grandchildren and great-grandchildren and I hope you’ll like it too!
+Today, February 11th, we honor the first apparition of the Immaculate Conception to Bernadette of Lourdes. and so we offer today the following narrative of a remarkable cure at the Shrine of Our Lady of Lourdes; it’s a favorite of our grandchildren and great-grandchildren and I hope you’ll like it too!

 IN THE FIRST WORLD WAR